TomJ-G/MachineLearning_and_DataScience/COD/Volume estimation/Readme.md

 C1 1.0 0.5 0.5 0.100(7) Biso 1.000 C
 ```

-Different parts of file may require from us different data extraction approach.
-But this is problem for later.
+Different parts of the file may require from us different data extraction approaches.
+But this is a problem for later.
-First, we should think, which parameters in CIF file can be used to derrive Unit Cell volume.
+First, we should think, about which parameters in the CIF file can be used to derive Unit Cell volume.
 The most obvious answer would be: cell geometrc parameters: lengths a, b, c and angles alpha, beta, gamma.
 Using these would give us answer right away, just by using [formula](https://www.iucr.org/__data/iucr/cifdic_html/1/cif_core.dic/Icell_volume.html).
 As you may guess, the aim of this project is to use different values, not geometrical parameters.

 Next, chemical formula, mass, number and type of atoms can be used to approximate the volume.
 Atom types should be very useful - each atom has different radius.
 By using only mass, we will have only very rough estimate - we won't be able to tell what combination of atoms is inside the cell.